VulshokBersrker/Destiny2Manifest-JS/README.md

 # Step 4 - You now have much smaller JSON data files with all the Destiny Lore data you need
 There are a few other things you can do, like merging the Lore and Inventory files into one.
 You can also make a function for later to find all the new lore entries when new things are added to the game.

+My functions may not be the most optimzed, but they do work at least.

 If you have any questions, you can find me on [Twitter](https://x.com/VulshokB).